Napalam-Syrup/reconciliationNSW/README.md

 range of years.
 The script provides an .xslx spreadsheet that records the existence of key terms, and if so, the number of key terms associated with it.

 ## Getting Started
-To get started, download the whole repo (or alternatively just the dist folder) to get started.
+To get started, download the whole repository (or alternatively just the dist folder) to get started.

 The source code is included for references.

 ## Usage
-In dist, double click on the .exe file.
-The software would automatically run.
+Navigate to the /dist folder, double click on the .exe file.
+The software would run.
+Enter in the range of years, and the program will begin running.

 ## Changelog
+Version 1.2 -- Included custom search years.
+Optimised searching that reduces search time.

 Version 1.1.1 -- Fixed bug related to incorrect URL update which always resulted in querying the year 2016.
 Implemented recording of chambers.

 Version 1.1 -- Includes three new search terms, outputted into an Excel file.
 Bundled into a single .exe file.